Advertiser Disclosure

 It’s easy to accept a loan to get money now without thinking ahead.
 However, make sure that you analyze how the loan may affect you in the future to avoid getting caught in a cycle of debt.

-Tip #3: Check Your Credit Score & Report
+Check Your Credit Report & Score

 It’s important to go into the loan process with an understanding of where your credit stands.
 If your credit score is 600, for instance, you’re not going to get funded by a lender that requires a score of at least 650.

-Start off by getting your free credit score and credit report.
+Start by getting your free credit score and credit report.
 Review your credit report for any errors that need to be disputed.
 If your credit score isn’t quite where it needs to be to get funded, take steps to improve your score, such as making timely payments and paying down (or paying off) any debt if possible.

-Tip #4: Prepare Your Documentation
+Prepare Your Loan Documentation

 Depending on the type of loan you pursue, some documentation may be required with your application.
 While lines of credit and short-term loans may have few (if any) documentation requirements, some loans — like bank term loans or SBA loans — require you to submit documentation throughout the application process to qualify for a loan.